 Agriculture and Climate Change

-In the previous section we discussed how agriculture contributes to a loss of trees, and we discussed some of the most significant drivers of deforestation, such as the production of soy beans, palm oil, and cattle ranching.
+In the previous section we discussed a few of the ways in which agriculture plays a role in deforestation, and in particular, we described some of the most significant drivers of tropical deforestation, namely the timber industry, the production of palm oil, soy beans, as well as cattle ranching.

-But most importantly of all, in addition to these direct multiple agricultural impacts on the environment, the loss of trees has a significant impact on the global warming and climate change equation.
+But in terms of environmental impact, and perhaps most importantly in relation to our discussion here, the loss of trees has a significant impact on global warming and climate change.

 Greenhouse Gases and Carbon Sequestration.